Tipón: Monumental terraces

 The irrigation systems of these terraces constitutes a spectacular example of pre-Columbian civil engineering technology with a monumental fountain on the topmost terrace collecting the ground water into a system of three canals that can be operated independently or jointly, drop structures granting a controlled flow of water for agricultural purposes and providing also, through accurate branching, water to the nearby residential areas of Sinkunakancha and Patallaqta.

 Of the 13 terraces, 11 are irrigated by water from the monumental Tipon spring while the upper two are irrigated from the main canal from the Pukara river.

 Fountains

 The main monumental fountain, restored in 1999, is located on terrace 11 where a natural spring is collected, channeled and divided in two jets which again divide to form four jets, which eventually join in a single flow becoming the head of the canal work.
 It has a stable year-long flow of high quality water.
 The ground water collection system is made of seven underground conduits extending outwards in different directions.

 The fountains structure has an outstanding design of stonework of basalt and andesite.
+Before it was divided into four jets there was a western and eastern channel.
+The western channels was able to reach the monumental terraces and eastern channel went across the elite housing.

 A ceremonial fountain is situated on the south east side of terrace 8.
 Its water is supplied by one of the canals fed by the monumental fountain which runs underground before feeding the fountain: the water jet drops to a stone basin, after which the water is discharged to the lower canal system.